CampaignLab/By-Election-Early-Warning-System/readme.md

 # ⭐ By-Election Early Warning System

+View the dashboard here: https://campaignlab.github.io/By-Election-Early-Warning-System/

 ## Project Status Update
 We have made some progress on the initial implementation.
 So far, we have:
 - Created a web interface that pulls data from opencouncildata.co.uk/byelections.php
 - Implemented an interactive map showing all upcoming by-elections with color-coding based on timeline
 - Added integration with NewsData.io API for local news searching

 The current implementation can be found in the `index.html` file which includes both the interface and the core functionality.

+### Next steps:
+- Integrate a better news API (something with better local news coverage)
+- Add councillor monitoring (attendance, personal websites, social media) to view per by-election
+- Add a historical trend of council seats

 ## Original Project Plan